 Both the individual video and video-mosaic buttons are located on the right side of the virtual classroom.
 Each of them can be clicked to expand into a window.

 Clicking on the Individual/Participants (video-mosaic) button will either show or hide the video view but it does not turn on/off the camera.
 When the video connection is active, the little camera icon will become green.

-All of the participants, who have entered the virtual classroom, become part of the video mosaic by default (except for the host), even if they have entered without a camera, or have decided later to turn it off.
-If someone does not have a video shown, the reason for that will be explained in a short notice inside their box in the mosaic, right under the name.
+If someone does not have a video shown, the reason for that will be explained via a short notice inside their box in the mosaic, right under the name.
 The status of the camera could be:

 - User has no camera